28. Parallelizing the Algorithm#

 28.1.
 Overview#

-In the previous lectures, we implemented the Schelling segregation model using:
+In the previous lectures, we implemented the Schelling segregation model using NumPy and JAX.

 import matplotlib.pyplot as plt